 When parental rights are terminated the family that existed is forever destroyed.
 In Texas, this designation is FINAL with no path back to restoration or reinstatement of any of those rights no matter what the circumstances are in the future for the parents or the children.
 However, there are at least 17 other states that recognize that although this outcome is often what is best for children at the time, such as freeing a child for adoption, there needs to be a path to restoration when certain specific circumstances exist.
 And it should also be acknowledged that terminating parental rights does not in and of itself offer a guaranteed permanent situation for a growing number of children stuck with the State under a form of “purgatory” known as PMC or Permanent Managing Conservatorship.
-These kids are growing up in Foster Care Systems that have been ruled Unconstitutional in several states with multiple reports and studies showcasing the miserable outcomes that foster care produces: homelessness, substance abuse, mental health issues, prostitution, trafficking, unwanted pregnancies, STDs, criminality, domestic violence, unemployment, and high school dropouts.
+These kids are growing up in Foster Care Systems that have been ruled Unconstitutional in several states with multiple reports and studies showcasing the miserable outcomes that foster care produces: homelessness, substance abuse, mental health issues, prostitution, trafficking, unwanted pregnancies, STDs, criminality, domestic violence, unemployment, and high dropouts rates.
 Why would a State not want to revisit a parental situation, even years later, if a child is still languishing in Foster Care that produces such dismal results?
 These “veterans of foster care” deserved something better.